gageracer/edithor/example/uiresult.md

 **Segment 11:** (456 characters)

 On the fourth day, my bank account was empty.
 All the money I'd earned—$9,500—was gone.
 Just vanished.
 I checked my transaction history.
 Every deposit from The Gig had been reversed.
 A new task appeared: "You stopped working.
 Your earnings are held in escrow until you complete ten more tasks.
-Decline and forfeit all payments permanently."
+Decline and forfeit all payments permanently.".
 They had me.
 I needed that money.
 I'd already spent some of it—paid rent, bought groceries, paid off credit cards.

 **Segment 12:** (466 characters)